matz-e/mandelbrot.rs/README.md

 A simplistic Mandelbrot implementation in Rust, to compare with the ISPC benchmarks (and practice some SIMD).

-Current runtimes of the Rust version, on a Intel® Core™ i3-6100:
+Current runtimes of the Rust version, on a Intel® Core™ i3-6100 and a NVIDIA Geforce GTX 1050 Ti:
 ```
-❯ cargo +nightly run --release
+❯ cargo +nightly run --release --features gpu
     Finished release [optimized] target(s) in 0.03s
      Running `target/release/mandelbrot`
 Time of serial run:                            349.730 megacycles